dottjt/plastic/chapters/06-birthday.md

 <!-- Introduce Friend -->

 "Show us some cleave, honey," boasts the man at the door, holding a half opened-can of Guinness and poorly wrapped .
 A suitable greeting for this 27 year old writer, dressed in yesterday's t-shirt.
 A stain on this earth to be admonished in ever diminishing quantities, sunken without Christ.
+His coarse facial hair brushes against my cheek as he dives in for a hug.

 The doorbell rings again.
 It's Milo.
+Queen Bee.
+I race to the door in a rush of excitement, bumping my knee on a bookshelf full of Victorian classics.
+Surely it made girls wet.

 <!-- Friends on the couch -->

+The boob and the sex-queen sat together on the couch opposing, trying to figure out exactly how they fit into this scenario.
+Was he the child-abuser that he constantly referenced at work?
+Had they fucked at one point?
+Why was her hand on my leg?